Coronavirus restrictions remain in place. Find out what you can and cannot do.

 Places of worship

-You can attend places of worship for a service.
+You can go to places of worship for a service.
 When a service is taking place indoors you must not mingle with anyone outside of your household or support bubble.
 You should maintain social distancing at all times, staying 2 metres apart from anyone who is not in your household or support bubble.

 When a service is taking place outdoors, you must not mingle in groups larger than 6, except for groups from up to 2 households (a household can include an existing support bubble, if eligible).
 You should maintain strict social distancing from other groups and households at all times.